-Food shortage leading to starvation of orphan bear cubs
+Food Shortage Leading to Starvation of Orphan Bear Cubs

+Wildlife experts from Vermont and New Hampshire are finding more starving bear cubs than usual, and experts are blaming an increase in births a year ago and a food shortage in the fall.
 This photo released Monday, April 24, 2017, by the Vermont Fish & Wildlife Department shows one of several bear cubs found the previous Monday starving in Guildhall, Vt., after a shortage of wild food supplies in parts of the state last fall.
-The cubs were sent to a bear rehabilitator in New Hampshire who will care for the cubs until they can be returned to the wild.

 Add your comments below